kyma-project/kyma/docs/kyma/05-02-custom-component-installation.md

     namespace: "knative-eventing"
 ```

 2. Follow the installation steps to [install Kyma locally from the release](#installation-install-kyma-locally) or [install Kyma on a cluster](#installation-install-kyma-on-a-cluster).
-While installing, provide Kyma CLI with the path to the component list file via `-c` flag.
+While installing, provide the path to the component list file using the `-c` flag.

 ### Installation from sources